So, You’re Looking at Renovating a Post War to 2000’s Home? [November 2023 Update]Renovations, Services, Uncategorised

 How do they rate in terms of sustainability?

-But if you own one you probably have already noticed that.
+If you own one you probably have already noticed that.

 Post war to 2000’s homes tend to have small windows that don’t let in a lot of natural light.

-Homes built in Queensland around this period mostly have casement windows that can capture cooling breezes.
-However, the lack of sunlight can make them damp and prone to mould and mildew.
+Homes built in Queensland around this period mostly have casement windows that can capture cooling breezes, however the lack of sunlight can make them damp and prone to mould and mildew.

 Post war to 2000’s homes are often poorly sealed, with gaps and cracks around windows and walls.
 This allows hot air in and cooler air-conditioned air to escape.